 Failure to comply with such an order made by police could land you in even more trouble – if you refuse to move on, you are potentially up against a $220 fine.

 Police may also ask for identification if you have been asked to move on, even if you complied with their request.
 This is a change to police powers, as prior to 2011, only a failure to comply with a move on direction gave the police the authority to request identification.

 If you are planning on participating in a protest it would be wise to proceed with caution, and keep in mind that the police have increased powers than in the past.
-If you have recently been charged with obstructing traffic, it may be a good idea to speak to a lawyer.
+If you have recently been charged with obstructing traffic, it may be a good idea to speak to an experienced, specialist traffic lawyer.